commons-app/commons-app-documentation/Code-style.md

 ## Test-driven development

 - Use wrapper classes for accessing any static methods wherever possible.
 For eg. see `FileUtilsWrapper`, `ImageUtilsWrapper` and `BitmapRegionDecoderWrapper`.
 If we use static functions directly, it won't be possible to mock them.
 - Avoid instance creation inside classes.
-Try to provide all instances required by a particular classs.
+Try to provide all instances required by a particular class.
 For eg. see `UploadModel`.
 It uses dagger to get all the required instances.
 Creating an instance of a class inside a method makes it difficult to mock it.

 ## External libraries